 This course will use literary texts and films as well as historical texts to search for and reconstruct these sites of memory.
 From the French Revolution to the student revolt of May 1968, we shall follow Parisians and read and watch what has been said about them.
 We will study the ways in which cinematic representations and literary texts shape collective memory and offer their particular historical/political representation of France.
 We will take an interdisciplinary approach and compare and contrast works of fiction with works of non-fiction, the written word with the visual representation and finally through site visits, introduce yet another means of transmission, the words inscribed in stone.
 Classes will be broken up into specific themes each pertaining to a major event in the life of France.
 (Suggested subject areas to which this course transfers over: History / Film / Comparative Literature.)

 In the "Student Conduct and Discipline Agreement" our students have made a commitment to conform to standards of conduct including "regular attendance in all classes for which Student is registered."

 Students are expected to attend classes and participate actively in their education through their coursework at UCEAP Paris.
 It is, therefore, the student's reponsibility to attend all classes, arrive punctually, and participate actively and respectfully in class activities and discussions.

 Click here to read the Summer Program in French Language and Culture Academic Handbook, which outlines the attendance policy [PDF]

 Excursions, site visits and activities

 Planning on traveling during your weekends?
-Please note there are four mandatory excursions/activities, one of which take place on a Saturday:
+Please note there are four excursions/activities, one of which takes place on a Saturday:

 2) Students will participate in a French culinary activity (dates TBA)

-3) Students will attend a ballet performance on either Wednesday evening, July 12th or Monday evening, July 17th
+3) Students will attend a ballet performance on Tuesday, July 2nd

 Be sure to plan accordingly!